1.0 The ET gold rush

 week or every year.
 When these colossal events take place, they are absolutely daunting.
 So what

-over a period of 10,000 years or a single catastrophic, extraterrestrial event with flashy props and a
+overturns over a period of 10,000 years or a single catastrophic, extraterrestrial event with flashy

 Most people simply cannot help themselves.
 They absolutely love and cannot live without fantastic,